Cong govts did asset monetisations too, why didn't Rahul tear-off those proposals, asks FM | Business

 - India

-Union Finance Minister Nirmala Sitharaman on Wednesday launched a scathing attack on those criticising the Rs 6 lakh crore monetisation plan, wondering if Congress leader Rahul Gandhi even understands what such a move entails.
+Union Finance Minister Nirmala Sitharaman on Wednesday launched a scathing attack on those criticizing the Rs 6 lakh crore monetization plan, wondering if Congress leader Rahul Gandhi even understands what such a move entails.

-Speaking to reporters in the financial capital, Sitharaman said it is Congress that received "kickbacks" by selling resources such as land and mines.
-She reminded that the governments headed by the Congress raised Rs 8,000 crore by monetising the Mumbai-Pune expressway, and in 2008, it was the UPA government that floated the request for proposal to lease out New Delhi Railway Station.
+Speaking to reporters in the financial capital, Sitharaman alleged it is Congress that received "kickbacks" by selling resources such as land and mines.
+She reminded that the governments headed by the Congress raised Rs 8,000 crore by monetizing the Mumbai-Pune expressway, and in 2008, it was the UPA government that floated the request for proposal to lease out New Delhi Railway Station.
 Recalling an incident where Gandhi tore off an ordinance he didn't agree with, Sitharaman questioned why he didn't tear off the RFP.
-"If he indeed is against monetisation, why was the RFP on the monetisation of NDLS torn to pieces by Rahul Gandhi?
-And if this is monetisation, did they sell off the New Delhi railway station?
-Is it owned by jijaji (brother in law) now?
+"If he indeed is against monetization, why was the RFP on the monetization of NDLS torn to pieces by Rahul Gandhi?
+And if this is monetization, did they sell off the New Delhi railway station?
+Is it owned by jijaji (brother-in-law) now?
 Does he understand what is monetisation?"
 Seeking to address concerns on cronyism and sell-offs of assets created over 70 years, Sitharaman reminded the Congress of the Commonwealth games.

 "… what did happen during CWG?
 Within one CWG, they finished all that which can be creamed out into the accounts of their cronies," she said.

-Sitharaman reiterated that the asset monetisation plan does not involve selling off assets, and the assets will be handed back to the government.
-"They are brownfield assets which are completed but under-utilised.
-If the government has to utilise it better, it has to be through monetisation process wherein it will be put to effective use with a bit more addition to spruce it up to bring it up to utilisation," she said.
+Sitharaman reiterated that the asset monetization plan does not involve selling off assets, and the assets will be handed back to the government.
+"They are brownfield assets which are completed but under-utilized.
+If the government has to utilize it better, it has to be through monetization process wherein it will be put to effective use with a bit more addition to spruce it up to bring it up to utilization," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)